notun/sanctioned/data/coinbase_2016-12-13-DE-1-CLASS-ACTION-COMPLAINT.md

 134.
 To prosecute this case, Class Plaintiffs have chosen the law firms of Silver Law Group and Wites & Kapetan, P.A.
 These firms are experienced in class action litigation and have

--26
-SILVER LAW GROUP
-11780 West Sample Road • Coral Springs, Florida 33065 • Telephone (954) 755-4799 • Facsimile (954) 755-4684
-www.silverlaw.com
-the financial and legal resources to meet the substantial costs and legal issues associated with this type of litigation.

-Superiority
 135.
 Class action litigation is an appropriate method for fair and efficient adjudication of the claims involved herein.